-Close: Closes the window.
-(This button is only present if you opened a separate window to print the report.)

-Soes to the Preview section of the window and creates a preview of the report.
+- Close: Closes the window.
+(This button is only present if you opened a separate window to print the report.) - Section of the window and creates a preview of the report.
 Preparing such a preview may take some time.

 The Preview Window